oroinc/documentation/book/customization.rst

 Customizing the Platform Application
 ====================================

-Symfony offers easy to use possibilities to override parts of third party bundles in an application.
-Since the Oro Platform Application consists of several well structured bundles, you can customize almost every part of it as easy as you can do that in every other Symfony application.
+Symfony offers easy-to-use options for overriding parts of third party bundles in an application.
+Since the Oro Platform Application consists of several well-structured bundles, you can customize almost every part of it as easily as you could in any other Symfony application.

 .. _extending-bundles:

 Extending a Bundle
 ------------------

-Some of the techniques described below require to extend an existing bundle.
+Some of the techniques described below require extending an existing bundle.
-Basically, extending a bundle is nothing more than implementing the ``getParent()`` method in the bundle's class.
+Essentially, extending a bundle is nothing more than implementing the ``getParent()`` method in the bundle's class.
 The ``getParent()`` method returns the name of the extended bundle::